marcbran/jsonnet/markdown/README.md

 Instead, it outputs a format that is similar to [JsonML](http://www.jsonml.org/), but for Markdown elements.
 The unofficial name for this format is "JsonMD".

-The second step, creating actual Markdown documents, will require the usage of [gensonnet](https://github.com/marcbran/gensonnet) itself.
+The second step, creating actual Markdown documents, will require the usage of [jpoet](https://github.com/marcbran/jpoet).
-The gensonnet project's `manifestMarkdown` native function takes any value that is valid JsonMD and outputs a string in Markdown format.
+This plugin's `manifestMarkdown` native function takes any value that is valid JsonMD and outputs a string in Markdown format.
 It does so by relying on another Go library ([goldmark](https://github.com/yuin/goldmark)), converting the JsonMD value to a goldmark AST before rendering out the final string.

-So strictly speaking this here Jsonnet library is nothing but syntactic sugar on top of what is provided by gensonnet.

 ## Fields